NLeSC/pointcloud-benchmark/install/monetdbpatch/README.md

 The monetdb loaders and queriers use some functionalities that are not yet available (as of date April 2015) in the default repository branch.

-In this folder you can find two patches (one for the new contains method and another for the morton-related functions)
+In this folder you can find the patch to be applied that will add this functionalities.

-To apply them you can either make the changes as indicated in the files or use
+To apply them use

-hg import [patch file]

-Then, you can do hg diff to see if the differences are the expected ones
+cd MonetDBsrc/

+hg update -r default

+hg patch path/to/MortonContainsAnalyze.diff

+If an error is produced, try to manually add the missing lines

+In case the hg patch does not return an error it will open a window to type a commit message and do a commit to save your patch.
+You need to abort the commit in case it (the hg patch) succeeds so the local clone is no updated, i.e., your patch remains as a temporary version.